Mercedes-Benz 280 SE (W 126)

 In September 1979, the new-generation S-Class was unveiled at the Frankfurt Motor Show.
 While its predecessor still sported expansive chrome ornamentation, the 126 model series strode onto the automotive stage in a decidedly less ostentatious manner.
 The body design underscored the engineers‘ efforts to significantly improve the car’s efficiency.
 Lower weight, improved drag and fuel-efficient engines made it possible to reduce fuel consumption by up to 10% compared to the predecessor model.
 The vehicle on offer here is still from the first series and is powered by the six-cylinder engine with two overhead camshafts and a mechanical injection system.
 The engine is sporty in its characteristics and harmonises perfectly with the 4-speed manual transmission.
 Highly unusual is not only the extensive equipment specification, ordered by the first and only owner, but also the vehicle history.

 Option code 490 indicates that the saloon was produced with the national specification for Canada.
 However, the vehicle was ordered from a Mercedes-Benz dealer in Caracas, Venezuela.
 A member of the Portuguese embassy ordered the 280 SE and configured it with a considerable list of optional extras.
-The place of delivery was the Portuguese island of Funchal, while the actual country of delivery was Spain, where it was handed over to the customer in the capital, Madrid.
+The place of delivery was the Portuguese island of Madeira, while the actual country of delivery was Spain, where it was handed over to the customer in the capital, Madrid.
 Fortunately, the original invoice of 19 March 1982 brings clarity to this history.

-The vehicle was afterwards shipped to Funchal, where the Mercedes-Benz found the island life to its liking, being driven just a few kilometres every year.
+The vehicle was afterwards shipped to Funchal, Madeira, where the Mercedes-Benz found the island life to its liking, being driven just a few kilometres every year.
 One invoice from 1992 shows the vehicle having covered 13,284 kilometres, with another from the same year then showing 14,114.
 The last invoice dates from 24 August 2007 and shows 26,381 km.
 Our authorised Mercedes-Benz workshop carefully inspected the vehicle and serviced it in accordance with the manufacturer’s specifications.
 It also carried out many additional works and repairs, including replacement of the rear silencer, replacement of the motors on the front power windows and maintenance of the air conditioning system.

 The vehicle comes with a complete on-board folder with service record, owner’s manual and full tool kit.
 There are also some documents to prove the vehicle’s history, as well as the original order invoice from 1982.
 Prior to sale, the saloon will be given a new final technical check with a new main inspection and exhaust emissions test.
 With the 12-month warranty from ALL TIME STARS, the saloon will give the future owner further driving pleasure – all ready for next summer!